alex-wap/subdomains/README.md

 # Instructions

 ## 1. First, you will need to configure at least one application for deployment.
-Follow the instructions below for the corresponding app type.
+Follow the instructions below for the corresponding type of app.

   * [Node Deployment](https://htmlpreview.github.io/?https://github.com/alex-wap/subdomains/blob/master/node_deploy.html)